The cost model problem

 Data and context

-Illustrative share: 10% to 18% of total AI TCO.
+Typical range this layer can reach: 10% to 18% of total AI TCO, depending on deployment.
 This layer often grows when retrieval, metadata quality, and refresh requirements become serious.

 Includes